gzmask/aicraft/README.md

 =========== To-Do:  ==============

-	sighting onScanned event can make use of convexSweepTest or rayCastTest raycast with delay can be used for bullets: http://bulletphysics.org/mediawiki-1.5.8/index.php/Using_RayTest implement ai on server side
+	make player view first personal, and narrow the field of view to be about the same as what AI sees using fogs reduce network load for area where player and ai can not see sighting onScanned event can make use of rayCastTest only client side raycast with delay can be used for bullets: http://bulletphysics.org/mediawiki-1.5.8/index.php/Using_RayTest implement ai interface on client side
 	eval of user ai code can not crash the core engines.
 First insigh is try...catch..., but this may need web workers. ai event loops need to be terminated once newer version of user code is commited.
-Probably use class variables code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions make player view first personal, and narrow the field of view to be about the same as what AI sees using fogs
+Probably use class variables code emittor options: gpl.internetconnection.net/vi/ or ssh or GateOne Submit first level by Feb 28th at http://www.indiecade.com/submissions

 ============== done ===============